oracle-livelabs/database/datapump-xtts-migration/07-test-migration/test-migration.md

     ```
     </details>

-2. Flash back to the restore point created by the import driver script.
+2. Flashback to the restore point created by the import driver script.

     ```
     <copy>